How to take advantage of remote work with project-based internships

 It’s not to say that interns shouldn’t be given smaller tasks, but rather given the opportunity to showcase their skills through their tasks.
 For companies that may struggle to hire an intern due to a lack of resources or bandwidth, or are just getting started, consider project-based internships.

 To run a successful project-based internship, there are a few key elements that can be that companies should keep in mind before getting started.
+If you're not sure your company is remote work ready, consider using this assessment tool by Toptal, the world's largest fully remote company led by Taso Du Val, that identifies your current stage in remote work readiness.

 Students should be given a central project or task that they can complete within a predetermined timeline.
 In the beginning, in order to define an appropriate scope for the project, there’s likely more effort involved than a role-based internship but helps ensure that there’s less supervision required afterward.
 With a bit more planning upfront, companies can run multiple internships at the same time.
 Duties and tasks can certainly evolve but when there is a lack of bandwidth to provide daily tasks, the student always has the central project to fall back on.